Downtown San Diego

 Restored 1888 building between E and F

 Turn right at Fifth Avenue.
 You are entering the Gaslamp Quarter.
 In the late 19th Century, Fifth Avenue between Broadway and the waterfront was the main street of San Diego.
-During the Twentieth Century, the charming Victorian buildings along Fifth Avenue fell into disrepair as the primary commercial center of town moved a few blocks north.
+By the middle of the 20th Century, the charming Victorian buildings along Fifth Avenue had fallen into disrepair as the primary commercial center of town moved a few blocks north.

 Restored building between G and Market

-, offered on Saturday mornings by the Gaslamp Quarter Historical Foundation.
-The foundation also offers an extensive history of the area and its buildings online
+, offered on Thursday and Saturday mornings by the Gaslamp Quarter Historical Foundation.
+The foundation also offers information about the history of the area and its buildings online

 Continue down Fifth Avenue and turn right at Island Street.
-In one block you reach the William Heath Davis House
+In one block you reach the Davis-Horton House

 .
 The wood for this frame home was pre-cut in the East, shipped around Cape Horn, and assembled here in 1851 for William Heath Davis